-For students with special needs or those that live in families with incomes up to 100 percent of the free and reduced-price lunch program ($44,955 for a family of four in 2016–17), annual account payments may be worth 100 percent of the statewide average basic support per pupil ($5,710 in 2015–16).
+For students with special needs or those that live in families with incomes up to 100 percent of the free and reduced-price lunch program ($45,510 for a family of four in 2017–18), annual account payments may be worth 100 percent of the statewide average basic support per pupil ($5,710 in 2015–16).
 For all other students, annual account payments may be worth 90 percent of the statewide average basic support per pupil ($5,139 in 2015–16).
 No funds have been appropriated.

 The American Civil Liberties Union (ACLU) of Nevada filed a lawsuit on August 27, 2015 on behalf of five citizen plaintiffs alleging the ESA program violates Nevada’s constitution by a) allowing funding to potentially be used for a “sectarian purpose,” b) creating a “competing system of private schools whose curricular, instruction, and educational standards diverge dramatically from those of public schools,” and c) allowing participating private schools to potentially discriminate based on “religion, sexual orientation, and gender identity.”
 Americans United for Separation of Church and State joined the ACLU.
 The District Court ruled against the plaintiffs, and they appealed to the Nevada Supreme Court.
 Duncan v.
 State of Nevada, Clark County Eighth Judicial District Court, Case No. A-15-723703-C.

 Additionally, on September 9, 2015, Educate Nevada Now, along with the Education Law Center of New Jersey, filed a lawsuit on behalf of public school children and parents with overlapping but different allegations than the Duncan case.
 The plaintiffs believe the program a) will divert funds set aside for public schools to private, often religious, schools, b) will reduce the funds deemed sufficient to operate Nevada public schools, and c) will create a system of schools that is not legislatively established and that are not free and open to all students.
 In January 2016, the District Court granted plaintiffs’ motion for a preliminary injunction against the ESA, halting the program pending a ruling by the Nevada Supreme Court.
 Lopez v.
 Schwartz, Carson City First Judicial District Court, Case No. 150C002071B.